AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-Linux-with-AMD-GPUs.md

-# Install and run on Linux with AMD GPU
+# Install and run on Linux with AMD GPUs
 If your AMD GPU is compatible with ROCm, you can try running:

 ```bash